-Archaeologists excavating, researching ‘ghost fleet’ in Nansemond River
+Archaeologists excavating, researching 'ghost fleet' in Nansemond River

 Hobbs' drone video revealed picture-perfect remnants of old wooden boats hidden in plain sight.

-“We believe this is one of the greatest assemblages of historic wrecks in Virginia, that represents Chesapeake Bay maritime history for over a century,” said Brendan Burke, an archaeologist with the Lighthouse Archaeological Maritime Program.
+"We believe this is one of the greatest assemblages of historic wrecks in Virginia that represents Chesapeake Bay maritime history for over a century," said Brendan Burke, an archaeologist with the Lighthouse Archaeological Maritime Program.

-Hobbs’s find piqued the interest of archaeologists from across the United States.
-Many were in Suffolk this month, excavating and recording the remains of what they call a ‘ghost fleet.’
+Hobbs's find piqued the interest of archaeologists from across the United States.
+Many were in Suffolk this month, excavating and recording the remains of what they call a "ghost fleet."

 The boats range in size from 50 to 80 feet.